 Many people pay little attention to the little white moons on their fingernails.
-That’s unfortunate, because these white moons, called lunulae, actually contain some insight into your overall health.
-If you notice some strange things going on with your fingernails, here’s what those things could mean.
+That’s unfortunate because these half moon nails, called lunulae, actually contain some insight into your overall health.
+If you notice some strange things going on with your fingernail moons, here’s what those things could mean.

 1. Overly large lunulae could be a sign of cardiovascular trouble.

 These little white moons should take up just less than a third of your fingernails.
 If you notice they are taking up more space than that, it could be a sign of cardiovascular trouble or an issue with low blood pressure.
 If you’re an athlete or someone who is very physically active, it’s not uncommon to have lunulae that are larger than normal.
 If you’re not someone in particularly good shape, there could be a problem with your blood pressure.
 This could also be a sign that you are overly stressed out.